BookOps-CAT/bookops-worldcat/docs/contributing.md

 ```

 #### Run tests
 Run tests before making changes on your fork.
+Live tests will be run on a monthly basis using credentials saved in the repository's secrets.
 ??? info
     Our live tests are designed to look for API credentials in a specific file/directory in a Windows environment.
-We will need to refactor the live tests to allow contributors to run live tests with their own API credentials and run live tests in a macOS environment.
+We will need to refactor the `live_keys` fixture to allow contributors to run live tests locally with their own API credentials and to run live tests in a macOS environment.

 ```py
 # basic usage without webtests